Are you thinking of sharing your story in the media? Here’s what you need to know

 If you are not offered an opportunity for a read-back, just ask the reporter about it at the end of the interview.

-Bear in mind, that often the journalist is only able to read-back the article they are submitting to the editor - it will then undergo further editing (this usually involves cutting out words and some information might be lost).
-Some publications will also offer a read-back of the edited version of the article, but that is not common.
+Bear in mind, that often the journalist is only able to read-back the version of article they are submitting to the editor - it will then undergo further editing (this usually involves cutting out words and some details might be lost, as well as adding headlines and subheadings).

 • Once the journalist has submitted their finished article, it will be edited.
 Sometimes very few changes are made, sometimes the article is significantly rewritten several times by different editors – this usually depends on the publication.